Book Chapters

 “Islamism: ism or wasm?”

-Islamism: Contested Perspectives on Political Islam2009
+Islamism: Contested Perspectives on Political Islam, 2009

 with Ziba Mir-Hosseini, in Richard Martin and Abbas Barzegar (eds), Stanford University Press, pp 81-86.